This post may contain affiliate links. Please read my disclosure policy.

 - When the food processor is 3 quarters full, pulse several time to get it going, and then process until the tomatoes are liquified - about 20 to 30 seconds.

-- Carefully empty the resulting puree into the food mill, which is set over a bowl the correct size to hold it securely, and run through the mill to remove the seeds and skin.
+- Carefully empty the resulting puree into the food mill, which you have set over a bowl the correct size to hold it securely, and run through the mill to remove the seeds and skin.

 - Empty the sauce into a large stock or soup pot, and set the heat on medium to get it going as you process subsequent batches of tomatoes.
 You will want to scrape the seeds out of the food mill every so often to keep it working efficiently.

-- Repeat the above steps until all of the tomatoes are done.
+- Repeat the above steps until you have gotten all of the tomatoes done.

 - Cook the sauce uncovered until it is the thickness you are looking for.
 I use a spatter guard to keep things neater, because it is pretty likely to spatter some as it gets thicker.